TinyStepper

 Why it helps

-Inhibitory control — the ability to stop a prepotent response — is one of the core executive functions that develops between ages 2 and 5.
-This game directly trains the prefrontal cortex to override 'I want to keep running' with 'I heard stop.'
-Each successful freeze strengthens the neural pathway between auditory processing and motor inhibition, which is the identical pathway needed for responding to everyday instructions like 'stop' and 'wait.'
+Inhibitory control — the ability to suppress a dominant response (running) in favour of a subdominant one (stopping) — is one of the core executive functions that develops between ages 2 and 5.
+NHS guidance on active play recommends stop-go games specifically because they provide a safe, playful context for practising this skill.
+Each successful 'freeze' strengthens the prefrontal cortex's ability to override the motor impulse, training the exact pathway needed for responding to everyday instructions like 'stop' and 'wait' near a road or in a car park.

 Variations